xfce-mirror/xfdesktop/.gitlab/issue_templates/default.md

 <!--
 Please list the values of any settings that may be relevant to the issue.
-Include any relevant logs our console output.
+Include any relevant logs or console output.
 If this is a build problem, paste your build output, including all commands you used to run the build.
 If a screenshot or screencast video may be helpful, attach it here.